 Born: South Philadelphia, PA, U.S.

-Genres: Jazz, Latin Jazz, Tango, World Music, Funk, Rock
+Genres: Jazz, Latin Jazz, Tango, World Music, Funk, Rock, Reggae

 Occupation(s): Musician, Bandleader, Composer, Recording Engineer